BrunoLopes/Xperiments.DesignPatterns.Builder/README.md

-# Xperiments.DesignPatterns.ChainOfResponsibility
+# Xperiments.DesignPatterns.Builder
-A little implementation of Chain Of Responsibility pattern
+A little implementation of Builder pattern